cpowell117/AWS-T-Pot-Honeypot-Deployment/Phase 1 - Honeypot AWS Deployment.md

    - **Port range:** 22
    - **Source:** Your IP (CIDR), e.g. `203.0.113.45/32`

-   AWS will warn if you open SSH to `0.0.0.0/0`—we recommend restricting it to your workstation IP.![[Screenshot 2.png]]
+   AWS will warn if you open SSH to `0.0.0.0/0`—we recommend restricting it to your workstation IP.

 ---